Code-Institute-Submissions/TravelSafeMalariaMap/README.md

 3.All Javascript and jQuery code on the website has been tested using [JSHint](https://jshint.com/).

-4.Site was viewed and tested in the following browsers: i Google Chrome ii Mozilla Firefox iii Internet Explorer
+4.Site was viewed and tested in Google Chrome, Mozilla Firefox and Internet Explorer.

 ----
 ## Deployment